tce/tce.github.io/_posts/2020-07-06-phd-proposal.markdown

 Describe previous work that address some of your research questions, but why they do not fully answer them.

+The literature review provides the framwork for the reader so that your research question and methodology can be better understood.
+It demonstrates that you are aware of and understand the breadth of work that relates to the research question and where the gaps in that research are.

+You should be able to discuss in depth the most important and relevant theories, frameworks, experimental studies and methodologies.

 # Theoretical Framework

 Describe the theoretical framework that you are proposing to use to address your research questions.